(This list has been updated for 2019. We’ve included a few shoes with moderate cushioning because not everyone prefers to race in a true flat.)

 And shoes – that’s what we’re here for, yes?
 You need the right pair of running shoes to make the best of those 20 minutes.
 So the $100 question is – which one should you get?

 5K is one event where racing flats and their kind come in handy.
-The fact that they do not possess a lot of cushioning is immaterial given the short distance.
+The fact that they aren’t very cushioned is irrelevant given the short distance.
 In lieu, you get a featherweight shoe with superlative road grip – exactly what you need for a 5K.

 On the following list, most of the shoes loosely belong to the category of racing flats.
-We say ‘loosely’ because technically speaking, only zero-drop shoes qualify as true racing flats.
-The Mizuno Ekiden 11 and the Nike Speed Racer are very close to a flat but have a few millimeters of offset.
+We say ‘loosely’ because only zero-drop shoes qualify as true racing flats.
+The New Balance Hanzo and the Nike Speed Racer are very close to a flat but have a few millimeters of offset.

 One of our selection criteria was to choose shoes with a DSP outsole.
 A Dual-Stencil-Process (DSP) construction uses small pieces of outsole rubber attached to a fabric base.